UCSBCarpentry/2025-10-28-python-ecology-lesson/learners/setup.md

 ::::::::::::::::::::::::::::::::::::::::::  prereq

-## Installing Python using Anaconda
+## Installing Python and JupyterLab using Pixi

 [Python][python] is a popular language for scientific computing, and great for general-purpose programming as well.
-Installing all of the scientific packages we use in the lesson individually can be a bit cumbersome, and therefore recommend the all-in-one installer [Anaconda][anaconda].
+Installing all of the scientific packages we use in the lesson individually can be a bit cumbersome, and therefore recommend using [Pixi](https://pixi.sh/latest/) by prefix.dev.

 Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., 3.10 is fine and will continue to receive security patches unitl 2026-OCT-04).